 - We will use additional precautions, such as wearing gloves and aprons.

-- We will also put an alert on your child’s computer record to indicate that they require, if possible, a separate room when coming to GOSH.
+- We will also put an alert on the child’s computer record to indicate that they require, if possible, a separate room when coming to GOSH.
 This may impact on the timing of appointments or investigations, but your child will not be cancelled just because of this alert.

 Do we need to take any precautions at home or at school?

 In normal life these organisms are not usually a concern and there are no additional things you need to do at home or school.
 We always recommend good basic hygiene, such as hand washing before eating and after going to the toilet, and using separate towels.
-There is usually no need to inform anyone that your child has or has had a MDRO.
-The only circumstances where you might consider telling your child’s school is if there are other pupils who may need to go into hospital regularly.
+There is usually no need to inform anyone that the child has or has had a MDRO.
+The only circumstances where you might consider telling the child’s school is if there are other pupils who may need to go into hospital regularly.